 Do not mix different colors or types of coolant in your vehicle.
 Mixing of engine coolants may harm your engine's cooling system.
-Use prediluted engine coolant meeting the correct specification.
-See Capacities and Specifications (page 268).
-The use of an incorrect coolant may name the engine or cooling system components and may not be covered by the vehicle Warrantv.
+The use of an improper coolant may harm engine and cooling system components and may void the warranty.
+Use prediluted engine coolant meeting the Ford specification.